VBao321/Cognitive_Test_Group_10/ANStest/README.md

 ## Test Description

 The test challenges participants to select the image with a higher count of randomly placed dots.
 These images flash on the screen for a duration of 0.75 seconds, with a 3-second time limit given for each response.
 Between each question, there is a 1.5-second interval to prepare for the next one.
-Participant's accuracy and speed in these quick-paced decisions on number sensing are recorded.
+Participant's accuracy and response time in these quick-paced decisions on number sensing are recorded.

 ## Data Collection